UPDATED IN SEPTEMBER 2023

 Santa Justa Prime Guesthouse – located close to Rossio metro in the shopping district.
 Rooms have original tile details and views towards the Santa Justa lift.

-If you’re lucky, post dinner you’ll find yourself at tiny Tasca do Chico listening to live fado music for free.
+My first advice is to head to Tasca do Chico in Bairro Alto where if you are lucky you can watch live fado music for free.
 This unassuming little bar gets packed to the rafters but don’t rush off if you can’t get in straight away.
 Grab a beer from the bar until you can squeeze in for a show.
 It’s worth it!
 Feeling suitably cultural?
 Ask for a shot of the local spirit/ fire water Medronho before you call it a night.

 WHAT IS FADO?